Quidge/listingsthatfit_legacy/README.md

 * [X] measurements link table
 * [X] fully flesh out items table
 * [X] script to scour template using BS and create item entry (only sportcoats for now)
-* [ ] script to pull down all items and create entries for items
+* [-] script to pull down all items and create entries for items
+  * [X] pull down and create models for Suits
+  * [X] pull down and create models for sportcoats
+  * [ ] pull down and create models for casual shirts
+  * [ ] pull down and create models for dress shirts
+  * [ ] pull down and create models for pants
+  * [ ] pull down and create models for coats and jackets
+  * [ ] pull down and create models for sweaters
+* [ ] query to search for all items that match ad-hoc input measurements
+* [ ] plaintext report generation for query results that can be output to an email
 * [ ] script to update items table once items have expired
 * [ ] add user measurements (+ tolerances) to user model
 * [ ] UI to add measurements (+ tolerances) to user account